danielrice97/danielrice97/README.md

 Lets code some world changing shit!

-(Also made some apps in my teenage years, went to Apple HQ and wanna get back doing and back to where i was)
+(Also made some apps in my teenage years, went to Apple HQ and wanna get back Coding as enjoy it)

 <!--
 **danielrice97/danielrice97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.